 In the test, Falcon 9 rocket’s boosters will shut down approximately 12 miles (19 km) above the ocean, a pretended failure that will prompt Crew Dragon’s so-called SuperDraco thrusters to jet itself away at the supersonic speeds of up to 1,500 miles per hour (2,400 kph).

-The capsule will use three parachutes to slow its descent to water, taking aboard two human-shaped dummies dressed in motion sensors to accumulate valuable data on the jumbo g-force–the effect of acceleration on the body-imposed during an abort.
+The capsule will use three parachutes to slow its descent to water, taking aboard two human-shaped dummies dressed in motion sensors to accumulate valuable data on the jumbo g-force effect of acceleration on the body during an abort.

 The booster will free-fall and toss back uncontrollably toward the ocean, said Benji Reed, SpaceX’s Crew Mission Management director.

-The in-flight abort test was primarily scheduled to carry out during mid-2019, but the timeline was delayed by nine months after one of SpaceX’s Crew Dragon capsules shattered during April on a test stand just before firing its launch abort thrusters, causing a lengthy investigation.
+The in-flight abort test was primarily scheduled to be carried out during mid-2019, but the timeline was delayed by nine months after one of SpaceX’s Crew Dragon capsules shattered in April on a test stand just before firing its launch abort thrusters, causing a lengthy investigation.

 SpaceX zeroed in on a previously unnamed explosive reaction between the capsule’s rocket fuel and a titanium valve.
 Benji Reed told Reuters that SpaceX had finalized the investigation within the last week.